15 Books to inspire you to build a Global Business

 He built a company where leaps of the imagination were combined with remarkable feats of engineering.

-Although Jobs cooperated with the author, he asked for no control over what was written.
 He put nothing off-limits.
 He encouraged the people he knew to speak honestly.
 He himself spoke candidly about the people he worked with and competed against.

 His friends, foes, and colleagues offer an unvarnished view of the passions, perfectionism, obsessions, artistry, devilry, and compulsion for control that shaped his approach to business and the innovative products that resulted.